-MANDATORY SPRING WEIGH-IN: May 7th 8:30am-12:00pm
+MANDATORY SPRING WEIGH-IN: May $6^{th}$ 8:30am-12:00pm at the Fairgrounds.
+Location on the grounds TBD.

-ANIMAL RELEASE: Animals may be removed from the fairgrounds beginning Sunday, August 21st at 6:00am.
+ANIMAL RELEASE: Animals may be removed from the fairgrounds beginning Sunday, August 20th at 6:00am.
 Early removal is not permitted without a signed Early Release Form (available online or at the Fairgrounds Office).